 As outlined in the article ‘Getting your pond ready for Summer’ it’s worth getting ahead of the game by putting the dyes in as early as possible to gain maximum benefit, before the submerged weeds or algae get established.

 What benefits can you hope to see?

-Owners and managers of fisheries, lakes and large ponds have reported significant advantages from using the dyes.
+Owners and managers of fisheries, lakes, and large ponds have reported significant advantages of using the dyes.

 The primary reason is, of course, to stop the water from getting choked with weeds and to control the growth of unsightly algae.
 An added benefit, however, is that the dyes hide and protect any fish from predators such as herons and cats.

 They also give a rich depth and quality to the water.
 The various dye products create a beautiful contrast with plants and shrubs and are ideal for enhancing an ornamental display.
 If you need dye contact Parklink today.